 Historical wedding venues from English Heritage

 For a wedding venue with a real sense of history, look to English Heritage wedding venues.
 From 16th century castles to 18th century orangeries, these fairytale wedding venues make for a once-in-a-lifetime wedding day.
-Here are some of our favourite historical wedding venues, as well as upcoming wedding fairs for you to visit.
+Here are some of our favourite historical wedding venues.

 Eltham Palace is a gorgeous manor house wedding venue that exudes 1930s sophistication.
 It’s actually so popular that it won Bronze in the Best Wedding Venue category at the London Venue Awards 2018.
 The former home of millionaire socialites Stephen and Virginia Courtauld, Eltham Palace can accommodate weddings of up to 200 guests.